Swashplate

-A swashplate, also known as slant disk, was invented by Anthony Michell in 1917.
-It is a mechanical engineering device used to translate the motion of a rotating shaft into reciprocating motion, or vice versa.
-The working principle is similar to crankshaft, Scotch yoke, or wobble/nutator/Z-crank drives, in engine designs.
+A swashplate, also known as slant disk, is a mechanical engineering device used to translate the motion of a rotating shaft into reciprocating motion, or vice versa.
+The working principle is similar to crankshaft, Scotch yoke, or wobble, nutator, and Z-crank drives in engine designs.
 It was originally invented to replace a crankshaft, and is one of the most popular concepts used in crankless engines.
+It was invented by Anthony Michell in 1917.

 Construction

 A swashplate consists of a disk attached to a shaft.
 If the disk were aligned perpendicular to the shaft, then rotating the shaft would merely turn the disk with no reciprocating (or swashplate) effect.
 But instead the disk is mounted at an oblique angle, which causes its edge to appear to describe a path that oscillates along the shaft's length as observed from a non-rotating point of view away from the shaft.
 The greater the disk's angle to the shaft, the more pronounced is this apparent linear motion.
 The apparent linear motion can be turned into an actual linear motion by means of a follower that does not turn with the swashplate but presses against one of the disk's two surfaces near its circumference.
 The device has many similarities to the cam.